efeslab/ada-portathon/README.md

 All the benchmarks ported have options to be compiled natively or cross-compiled for RISC-V.
 We have set up CortexSuite, MachSuite, MiBench2, SPLASH-3 such that all their benchmarks can be built, run, and cleaned from their top directories.

+## Contact

+For any questions, you may contact Opeoluwa Matthews at luwa@umich.edu